lizzybrooks/python-possible/2-python-installation.md

 Once you have your development environment set up, add your project folder to your editor or IDE (in Atom, go to File --> Add Project Folder).

-Open your hello.py file and run it.
+Open your hello.py file in the editor.
+You should see the code that you typed via the command line.
+Now run the code in your editor or IDE.
 If you're using the Script package in Atom, you run with `COMMAND i`.
 You should see your output in a console in the bottom of the editor.

 ### Congratulations.
 Take a break.
+You deserve it.